automenta/spimedb/README.md

 	// Author, origin, provenance: one or more nobject IDs.
 URL or email string works fine
 	A: 'http://url/id',

-	//Editing times.
+	// Editing times.
 	//   A number, or an array of numbers in milliseconds.
 	//   First # is creation time, subsequent # indicate the delta offset to
 	//     the last edit time (to save digits).
 	//   Millisecond (ms) or lesser precision: hexadecimal long integer
 	//   Finer than millisecond (ex: nanosecond): floating point number
 	E: [ 238472389472, 23423432 ],

-	//Expiration time in unixtime milliseconds.
+	// Expiration time in unixtime milliseconds.
 After this time point, the nobject permits its deletion.
 If zero, the object is considered temporary and can be deleted at any point.
 	X: 23842738423,

-	//Privacy / visiblity directives and public keys
+	// Routing / privacy / visiblity directives and public keys
 	P: [ 'private', 'anonymous', ... ],

-    // Spacetime bounds 4 (four) dimensional vector of spatial (0, 1, 2) and temporal (3) ranged values.
+    // Spacetime bounds: 4 (four) dimensional vector of spatial (0, 1, 2) and temporal (3) ranged values.
 	'@': [
 	    1.3,                            //point, matches within a finite epsilon range determined by floating poitn precision [ -558.0, 2494.0 ],             //bounded range